scolladon/sfdx-git-delta/README.md

 ### Generate a comma-separated list of the added and modified Apex classes

 Depending on your testing strategy, [you may want to generate a comma-separated list of the added and modified Apex classes](https://github.com/scolladon/sfdx-git-delta/issues/126).
-This list can feed the `sfdx force:source:deploy --testlevel RunSpecifiedTests` command, for example.
+This list can feed the `sf project deploy start --testlevel RunSpecifiedTests` command, for example.
 To cover this need, parse the content of the package.xml file produced by SGD using [yq](https://github.com/kislyuk/yq):

 `xq . < package/package.xml | jq '.Package.types | [.] | flatten | map(select(.name=="ApexClass")) | .[] | .members | [.] | flatten | map(select(. | index("*") | not)) | unique | join(",")'`